storj/storj/docs/design/garbage-collection.md

     - Storage node should be able to receive a Delete request from a Satellite
 - Storage node should use the filter from the Delete request to decide which pieces to delete, then delete them
 - Eventually, this service should iterate over a db snapshot instead of being integrated with the data repair checker

+## Bloom filters benchmark

+Three Bloom filter implementations are considered:
+- **BF1**: Zeebo's bloom filters (github.com/zeebo/sbloom)
+- **BF2**: Willf's Bloom filters (github.com/zeebo/sbloom)
+- **BF3**: Steakknife's Bloom filters (github.com/golang/leveldb/bloom)

+### Zeebo's bloom filters
+-Parameters:
+    - **k**: The Bloom filter will be built such that the probability of a false positive is less than (1/2)**k
+    - **h**: hash functions
+- Serialization available
+- hash functions are to be given as a parameter to the constructor
+### Willf's bloom filters
+- Parameters:
+    - **m**: max size in bits
+    - **k**: number of hash functions
+- No serialization available
+- hash functions not configurable

+### Steakknife's bloom filters
+- Parameters:
+    - **maxElements**: max number of elements in the set
+    - **p**: probability of false positive
+- Serialization available
+- murmur3 has function

+### Benchmark
+We assume a typical storage nodes has 2 TB capacity, and a typical piece is ~2 MB, so we are testing the behavior with 1 million pieces.

+We create a list of 1 million piece ids and add 95% of them to the Bloom filter.
+We then check if the 95% are contained in the set (there should be no false negative) and we evaluate the false positive rate by checking the remaining 5% piece ids.